drausin/libri-experiments/experiments/exp01/README.md

 librarians when they have high CPU needs (e.g., during RocksDB file writes).
 To avoid this possible contamination, we generally avoided having Grafana dashboards open when running future experiments.

-In trial 26, we doubled the load again to 1024K UDP and increased the experiment runtime to 60 minutes, meeting our target load of 1M+ UDP.
+In trial 26, we doubled the load again to 1024K UPD and increased the experiment runtime to 60 minutes, meeting our target load of 1M+ UPD.
 We increased the librarian CPU limit from 250m to 400m and memory limit from 3GB to 4GB.
 We also had to add "warm up" period of 30s to the experimenter ([libri-experiments #11](https://github.com/drausin/libri-experiments/pull/11)), otherwise sometimes a librarian would get overwhelmed by the immediate volume of Store requests.
 Surprisingly,